EfthymiaKakoulidou/cakes-by-kg/README.md

 ### Local Deployment

-This project was cloned or forked in order to make a local copy on my system.
+This project was cloned or forked in order to make a local copy on my system and on Github.

 #### Cloning